Zuhair bin Khaldoun.. Climbing the tops of the High Atlas Mountains

 moon rise

 “Bin Khaldun” recounts his journey with astrophysics, saying: My interest in the sciences of the sky began at a very early age.
 Like other young people, I was influenced by the secrets of the universe, the beginnings of space exploration, and the first human steps on the moon.
 At the time, I was ten years old.
-I was lucky because I grew up in A family passionate about knowledge and science, reading was a very natural thing for me and my brothers, our parents’ generation is also the generation of Morocco’s independence, and investing in training children was a struggle to establish development in the country, my father was a teacher, and this helped me to easily access literature and literary works from different The species, including those works that are concerned with scientific knowledge and the history of science, were Ibn al-Haytham, Omar Khayyam, al-Biruni, Ibn al-Banna al-Marqashi, Fatima al-Fihri, and other inspiring figures in our Arab-Islamic culture.
+I was lucky because I grew up in A family passionate regarding knowledge and science, reading was a very natural thing for me and my brothers, our parents’ generation is also the generation of Morocco’s independence, and investing in training children was a struggle to establish development in the country, my father was a teacher, and this helped me to easily access literature and literary works from different The species, including those works that are concerned with scientific knowledge and the history of science, were Ibn al-Haytham, Omar Khayyam, al-Biruni, Ibn al-Banna al-Marqashi, Fatima al-Fihri, and other inspiring figures in our Arab-Islamic culture.

 He continues: My interest in astrophysics increased during my university studies, and there was a role – also – for the element of chance.
-The development of astrophysics in Morocco is more exciting and attractive to me, so I did my second PhD in astrophysics after getting my first PhD in energetics.
+The development of astrophysics in Morocco is more exciting and attractive to me, so I did my second PhD in astrophysics following getting my first PhD in energetics.

 transfer of experience

-Perhaps the spirit of the family was a strong motive for “Ben Khaldun” in his habit of transferring knowledge to others; He co-founded the Association of Amateur Astronomers in Marrakech, about which he says: Interest in scientific research in astrophysics was almost non-existent in Morocco at the beginning of our adventure in this field, even among those responsible for scientific policy at the time.
+Perhaps the spirit of the family was a strong motive for “Ben Khaldun” in his habit of transferring knowledge to others; He co-founded the Association of Amateur Astronomers in Marrakech, regarding which he says: Interest in scientific research in astrophysics was almost non-existent in Morocco at the beginning of our adventure in this field, even among those responsible for scientific policy at the time.
 On the other hand, there was enthusiasm from the public to know on astronomy, so we decided to invest in scientific promotion to attract young people to this specialty, and create a “critical mass” to influence professional astronomy.
 Amateurs, some very active.

 official level